ten3roberts/headerlibs/readme.md

 If you use several header only libraries in a project, you can create a C file that defines all implementations of the libraries

+They will not produce conflicting symbols and can be used to integrate the standalone libraries to work together, most commonly with magpie leak detection

 See the specific documentation for further details and usage

 ##